ibm-cloud-docs/loadbalancer-service/troubleshooting-provisioning.md

 {:important: .important}
 {:support: data-reuse='support'}

-# Load balancer provisioning troubleshooting
+# Common issues when creating a new load balancer
 {: #load-balancer-provisioning-troubleshooting}

-This topic provides information on common issues you may encounter while creating a new instance of {{site.data.keyword.loadbalancer_full}}.
+This topic rovides information on common issues that you might encounter when creating a new instance of {{site.data.keyword.loadbalancer_full}}.
 {: shortdesc}

 ## Insufficient IP addresses in your subnet